-Regulation 43 of the Habitats Regulations, requires an appropriate assessment to be undertaken of plans and projects which are likely to have a significant effect on an international site in Northern Ireland or Ireland, either alone or in combination with other plans or projects.
-This is known as Habitats Regulations Assessment (HRA) and provides for assessment of the implications of a land use plan for international sites in view of their conservation objectives.
+Regulation 43 of the Habitats Regulations, requires an appropriate assessment to be undertaken of plans and projects which are likely to have a significant effect on a European site in Northern Ireland, either alone or in combination with other plans or projects.
+This is known as Habitats Regulations Assessment (HRA) and provides for assessment of the implications of a land use plan for European sites in view of their conservation objectives.
 For the purpose of this report 'European sites' collectively may include existing or proposed Special Protection Areas (SPAs), existing or candidate Special Areas of Conservation (SACs), Sites of Community Importance (SCI), and listed or proposed Ramsar sites.

-This draft HRA Report is prepared in support of the draft Plan Strategy for Derry City and Strabane District Local Development Plan (LDP) - at the pre-Adoption stage following the DfI Direction, in Spring 2025.
-It records the assessment of the draft Plan Strategy as modified and its potential impacts on European sites.
+This HRA Report is prepared in support of the Plan Strategy for Derry City and Strabane District Local Development Plan (LDP) - at the pre-Adoption stage following the Dfl Direction, in Spring 2025.
+It records the assessment of the Plan Strategy as modified and its potential impacts on European sites.